iTwin/itwinjs-core/docs/learning/CommonTableExp.md

 WITH [RECURSIVE] cte-table-name AS ( select-stmt )[,...] primary-select-stmt
 ```

-## What is Common Table Expressions?
+## What are Common Table Expressions?
-Common table expressions or CTEs act like temporary views that exist only for the duration of a single ECSQL statement.
-There are following two type of CTEs
+Common table expressions ("CTEs") act like temporary views that exist only for the duration of a single ECSQL statement.
+There are two types of CTE:

 ### Ordinary Common Table Expressions
-This is many used to factoring out subqueries and making the overall ECSQL statement easier to read and understand.
-It contain just a select statement with or without `RECURSIVE` key word.
+This is mainly used to factor out subqueries, making the overall ECSQL statement easier to read and understand.
+It contains just a `SELECT` statement with or without `RECURSIVE` keyword.

 ```sql
   WITH